BAMresearch/fenics-constitutive/docs/custom_models/cpp_elasticity.md

 ## Writing the model

-TODO: Line by line explanation of the code

-The full source code of the model is shown below:
+An example for a full source code of an elasticity model in C++ is shown below:

 ```cpp linenums="1"
 --8<-- "examples/elasticity_cpp/src/main.cpp"